Perpetuating Jeanne Mance’s Work

 Guided tours for groups are available upon reservation.

 Would you like to know more about Montréal’s earliest days, its founders and the Hôtel-Dieu de Montréal?
-The Museum’s gift shop has a variety of exclusive publications on these topics, as well as lovely greeting cards made with the “quilling” technique.
+The Museum Boutique exclusively offers specialized publications on these subjects, as well as items related to the various themes explored in the exhibitions.